tlswg/tls13-spec/draft-ietf-tls-tls13.md

 All implementations MUST send and use these extensions when offering applicable cipher suites:

-  * "signature_algorithms" is REQUIRED for certificate authenticated cipher suites
+  * "signature_algorithms" is REQUIRED for certificate authenticated cipher suites.
-  * "supported_groups" and "key_share" are REQUIRED for DHE or ECDHE cipher suites
+  * "supported_groups" and "key_share" are REQUIRED for DHE or ECDHE cipher suites.
-  * "pre_shared_key" is REQUIRED for PSK cipher suites
+  * "pre_shared_key" is REQUIRED for PSK cipher suites.
   * "cookie" is REQUIRED for all cipher suites.

 When negotiating use of applicable cipher suites, endpoints MUST abort the